zsparal/api-documentation/source/reference/v2/payments-api/get-payment.rst

 .. parameter:: status
    :type: string

    The payment's status.
-Please refer to the documentation regarding statuses for more info about which statuses occur at what point.
+Refer to the documentation regarding statuses for more info about which statuses occur at what point.

 .. parameter:: isCancelable
    :type: boolean